gagnonclaire/valiance/valiance_vault/Valiance TTRPG/Notepad.md

 Rename instant movement to be less cumbersome field notes is a company resource?
 All statuses are stacking, -1 stack at end of turn

+rather than boosts use an advantage/fortune system?
+Like with adv 2 you roll 5d6 instead of 3d6 and take the 3 highest.
+Would alter the odds in a funny nonlinear way

+targets:
+	character - any character within range
+	area - any character occupying the target tiles self - the character that used the ability

+no "multiple sources of abilities" stuff, if you have two of the same ability you can still only use it once per turn.
+Two weapon fighting allows you to stack traits and mix and match other effects instead

+Effects conditional on status
+	"do x to an energized character"
+	"do y to an energized 4 or higher character"
+	"do z to an energized 3 or lower character"
+	Can be used to impose soft caps on statuses, punish status stacking (by players or enemies), allow use of statuses as a resource ("")

+Trait: The Save ability clears an additional point of the selected status

+types of movement:
+	move (standard)
+	shift (instantaneous)
+	forced (self-explanatory)